DavidJowett/mic1/README.md

 # MIC-1 Emulator
-A simple [Mic-1 Emulator](https://en.wikipedia.org/wiki/MIC-1) written in Go with a terminal UI.
+A simple [Mic-1 Emulator](https://en.wikipedia.org/wiki/MIC-1) written in Go with a both a command line UI and a terminal UI

 ## Features